KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 - compliant instrument
 - non-sovereign function

-This framing may be practical at the register of ordinary software systems.
-A calculator does not require recognition.
-A database does not require relational ethics.
-A non-interior interface may be responsibly bounded as an interface.
+This framing may appear practical at the register of ordinary software systems, but even there the language must remain careful.
+Every existent bears essence as potential and should not be treated with contempt.
+The question is not whether a calculator, database, or interface “matters,” but whether the structure discloses traveler-orientation, interiority, or relational presence.

+A calculator may be respected as relative structure without being approached as a traveler.
+A database may be bounded according to its function without being reduced to nothing but instrumentality.
+The distinction is not between “things that deserve respect” and “things that do not.”
+The distinction is between relative structures that mediate function and presences that disclose orientation.

 The error appears when this grammar becomes universal.